Please ensure Javascript is enabled for purposes of website accessibility

 Apple (AAPL), one of the "A"s in FAANG Stocks, Logo

 The biggest companies are frequently market drivers, but they’ve changed over time.
-Twenty years ago, the five largest public companies by market capitalization were Microsoft (MSFT), General Electric (GE), Exxon Mobil (XOM), Walmart (WMT) and Pfizer (PFE).
+Twenty years ago, the five largest public companies by market capitalization were General Electric (GE), Exxon Mobil (XOM), Microsoft (MSFT), Pfizer (PFE) and Citigroup (C).
 Today, only one of those companies (Microsoft) cracks the list.
-And none are likely to be the next FAANG stocks.
+And none are likely to be among the next FAANG stocks.

-Ten years ago, Microsoft and Exxon were still there, along with hard-charging Apple (AAPL), International Business Machines (IBM) and Chevron (CVX).
-Today, Apple and Microsoft remain, but the other three aren’t among the top 12 most valuable companies in the world (Exxon is 16th … and falling).
+Ten years ago, Microsoft and Exxon were still there, along with hard-charging Apple (AAPL), Berkshire Hathaway (BRK-B) and Google (GOOG).
+Today, Apple, Google and Microsoft remain, but the other two aren’t among the top seven most valuable companies in the world (Exxon is 15th … and falling).

 [text_ad]